Rain hampers search for missing in Italian glacier avalanche

 Trento Prosecutor Sandro Raimondi said 17 hikers were initially believed to be missing, the Italian news agency LaPresse reported.
 But later, RAI state TV reported from the scene that the number of unaccounted for dropped to 15 after authorities were able to track down some of those feared missing.

+Italy is in the grips of a weeks-long heat wave, and Alpine rescuers said that the temperature at the glacier’s altitude last week topped 10 C (50F) when usually it should over around freezing at this time of year.

+An ice rink in the Dolomite mountain resort town of Canazei was serving as a makeshift morgue to identify dead, a task made more challenging and gruesome because rescuers said in some cases body parts were found strewn over a wide area.

-At least four bodies, brought to a makeshift morgue in an ice rink in Canazei, a resort town in the Dolomite mountains, had been identified by Monday afternoon.
+At least four bodies brought to the ice rink had been identified by Monday afternoon.

 RAI said three of those identified were Italians, including an experienced Alpine guide who was leading a group of hikers.
 Another was a hiker whose relatives said he had just sent a selfie of himself from the slope shortly before the avalanche barreled down.